MSc Psychotherapy. Ad Dip Psychotherapy. UKCP Registered.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am a generalist practitioner, with over 20 years’ experience of working with young people and adults with a variety of issues including: anxiety, depression, trauma, relationships and low self -esteem/body confidence.
-I provide a safe, trusting and confidential space where we can make sense of life issues that can feel difficult to negotiate.
-Together, we will work to gain a greater understanding of your situation, and the insights offered will give you the chance to see life with new perspectives, enabling you to move forward with your life.
+With over 20 years’ experience of working with young people and adults with a variety of issues including: anxiety, depression, complex trauma, relationships and low self -esteem/body confidence.
+I provide a safe and confidential space where we can make sense of life issues that can feel difficult to negotiate.
+Together, we will work to gain a greater understanding of your current situation.
+The insights, support and strategies offered will allow you see life with a new perspective, enabling you to make choices and changes to move forward.

 I can support you if you are experiencing: